FEniCS/dolfinx/demo/la/eigenvalue/python/documentation.rst

 First, we need to construct the matrix :math:`A`.
 This will be done in three steps: defining the mesh and the function space associated with it; constructing the variational form defining the matrix; and then assembling this form.
-The code is shown below
+The code is shown below:

 .. code-block:: python